 3. Keep People Challenged

 Great coaches set high goals and move the benchmark up over time.
 They are competitive and set their team up to win by providing them with clear goals and expectations and by holding them accountable.

 4. Give Feedback on Performance

-They frequently provide people with feedback on their performance so everyone knows exactly where they stand at all times—but it is not just negative feedback and criticism.
+They frequently provide feedback on performance so everyone knows exactly where they stand at all times—but it's not just negative feedback and criticism.
 Top managers give out plenty of positive feedback.
 They let people know what they are doing right and review winning plays so their salespeople will repeat those positive behaviors.

 5. Keep Salespeople Focused on the Right Things

 Good leaders have a great deal of energy and focus, and they are able to keep their people focused on the most important goals.
 They always have a clear plan of action and make sure they clearly communicate that plan to their team.
 They increase productivity by maintaining their focus and delegating responsibilities to the right people.
 They do not delegate based on who is available—they delegate based on talent and who is naturally equipped to do the task.

 6. They Care